classicvalues/com.unity.cv.datasetvisualizer/README.md

 This Python based tool allows you to visualize datasets created using Unity Computer Vision tools.

 ## Requirements

+* Windows 10 or OSX

-Python 3.7 or 3.8.
+* Python 3.7 or 3.8.
 Note that this application is not compatible with Python 3.9.

 ## Installation